rachelngordon/rachelngordon.github.io/_pages/3_academic.md

 ***

-{% include image.html url="/assets/img/drjoy.jpg" description="Meeting [Dr. Joy Buolamwini](https://poetofcode.com/about/), the author of [Unmasking AI](https://www.unmasking.ai/), which discusses issues of bias in computer vision and other AI technologies.
+{% include image.html url="/assets/img/drjoy.jpg" description="Meeting <a href='https://poetofcode.com/about/' target='_blank'>Dr. Joy Buolamwini</a>, the author of <a href='https://www.unmasking.ai/' target='_blank'>Unmasking AI</a>, which discusses issues of bias in computer vision and other AI technologies.
 This was my favorite nonfiction book I read in 2024, a must read!" %}